Burundi: Human rights

-Burundi officially left the International Criminal Court (ICC) on 27 October 2017, the first country in the world to do so.
+Burundi officially left the International Criminal Court (ICC) in 2017, the first country in the world to do so.
 The move came after the UN accused the country of various crimes and human rights violations, such as extrajudicial killings, torture and sexual violence, in a September 2017 report.
-The ICC announced on 9 November 2017 that human rights violations from the time Burundi was a member would still be prosecuted.
+The ICC announced in November that human rights violations from the time Burundi was a member would still be prosecuted.